-Possible side effects associated with these alcohol abuse drugs include: DrowsinessErectile dysfunctionHeadacheMood changesPeripheral neuropathyPsychosisAbdominal crampsDermatitisInsomniaMuscle painRashVomitingDiarrheaIntense itching
+Possible side effects include: DrowsinessErectile dysfunctionHeadacheMood changesPeripheral neuropathyPsychosisAbdominal crampsDermatitisInsomniaMuscle painRashVomitingDiarrheaIntense itching

-Chronic viral hepatitis B and C may respond to treatment with antiviral medicines.
+Chronic viral hepatitis B and C may respond to treatment with antiviral medications.
 These may include interferon for hepatitis B and C. A combination of interferon and ribavirin is used for hepatitis C.

 For hepatitis C, combination therapy consistently yields higher rates of sustained response compared to treatment with just one drug.
-Interferon is given subcutaneously once every week.
+For example, interferon is given subcutaneously once every week.
 Ribavirin is an oral antiviral agent that is given twice a day.
 The Food and Drug Administration is in the process of investigating several new hepatitis treatments.
 If you have any questions about them, call your doctor to discuss them.

 Lamivudine, tenofivir, adefovir, entecavir, and telbivudine are used to treat hepatitis B infection.
 It is usually provided in an oral form that is taken once a day for a year or more.
 Sometimes these drugs are combined with interferon.

-Possible side effects associated with antiviral use include: Abdominal or stomach pain (severe)Feeling of fullnessNauseaTingling, burning, numbness, or pain in the hands, arms, feet, or legsFlu-like symptoms, such as fever, body aches, and chills
+Possible side effects include: Abdominal or stomach pain (severe)Feeling of fullnessNauseaPeripheral neuropathyFlu-like symptoms, such as fever, body aches, and chills

 Possible side effects associated with chelating agents include: FeverJoint painSkin rashBlurred vision or other problems with visionDifficulty breathing, wheezing, or rapid breathingFast heartbeatNausea, vomiting, or diarrhea